 MOLE CRICKET (KAMARU)

 Venturing to the province of Pampanga can lead you to find some of the country’s rather obscure but beloved exotic dishes.
 Kamaru, or mole crickets, are in abundance in Pampanga.
 As a result, they have been turned into a local delicacy.
-It is often prepared adobo-style (sautéed in soy sauce and vinegar).
+It is often prepared adobo-style (sautéed in soy sauce and vinegar) and can be found in some Pampanga restaurants.
 However, there are some instances wherein the dish is served deep-fried.
 One popular restaurant that serves this dish in Pampanga is San Fernando’s very own Everybody’s Café.